© Crown copyright 2017

 Commonly available laser pointers generally emit red coloured light (wavelengths between 630 and 670 nm), green coloured light (532 nm) or blue coloured light (about 445 nm).

-Laser pointers emitting light with the laser wavelength which is closer to the eye’s peak response are therefore capable of producing the adequate visual stimulus at lower radiant powers.
+Laser pointers emitting light with the laser wavelength which is closer to the eye’s peak response are therefore capable of producing the adequate visual stimulus, such as aversion response, at lower radiant powers.

 4. Laser safety standards

-Laser pointers sold in the UK should be classified in accordance with the current British Standard 1 on laser safety.
-This document specifies requirements for the manufacturers of laser products to ensure that the risk of accidental exposure is minimised through the use of engineering control features and product labelling, and by specifying minimum requirements for the supply of product information to allow for its safe use.
+Laser pointers sold in the UK should be classified in accordance with the current British Standard [footnote 1] on laser safety.
+This document specifies requirements for the manufacturers of laser products to ensure that the risk of accidental exposure is minimised through the use of engineering control features and product labelling, and by specifying minimum requirements for the supply of product information to allow for their safe use.

-A user’s guide to the Standard also contains advice to the user of laser products in terms of procedural controls and Class-specific training requirements 2.
-In the USA there is a Federal Performance Standard for Laser Products 3 which has similar requirements, but there are differences between these 2 documents.
+A user’s guide to the Standard also contains advice to the user of laser products in terms of procedural controls and class-specific training requirements [footnote 2].
+In the USA, there is a Federal Performance Standard for Laser Products [footnote 3] which has similar requirements, but there are differences between these 2 documents.

-If product mislabelling is suspected, or there is doubt over the classification of a product then measurements should be carried out in accordance with the requirements of the British Standard to determine the actual laser Class to which the device should be assigned.
-A visual inspection of a laser product or its laser output will not provide any indication of the appropriate Class for the device.
+If product mislabelling is suspected, or there is doubt over the classification of a product then measurements should be carried out in accordance with the requirements of the British Standard to determine the actual laser class to which the device should be assigned.
+There is no simple test available to the general public to determine the radiant power of a laser product.
+A visual inspection of the laser product or its laser output will not provide any indication of the appropriate class for the device.